TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 % to be loaded earlier already to know what can be shown as otions in the
 % GUI. --> not as nicely doable as with individual .dat files for each
 % event
+% 11. executablefolder: char with the path to the currently execute GUI
+% instance, comes from public property in main window

 % Outputs:
 % 1.
 Data: Data structure with added field: